-Undergraduate and graduate students received approximately \$227.2 billion in financial aid during the 2010-2011 academic year (the most recent data available), and financial aid remains an important source of funding for many families.
-This results in an average of \$12,455 per full-time equivalent student (FTE).
+Undergraduate and graduate students received approximately \$236.7 billion in financial aid during the 2011-2012 academic year (the most recent data available), and financial aid remains an important source of funding for many families.
+In the 2011-2012 academic year, undergraduate students received an average of \$13,218 per full-time equivalent student (FTE).
+In the same period, graduate students on average received \$25,152 per FTE in aid.

-With the establishment of new federal college affordability programs, grant aid per FTE rose by 7% from the previous year.
-Nonetheless, the average undergraduate receives about \$6,500 in grant aid, and many students receive much less.
+With the establishment of new federal college affordability programs, grant aid per FTE rose by 6% from the previous year.
+Nonetheless, the average undergraduate received about \$6,900 in grant aid in the 2011-2012 academic year.

 Most families are still required to pay a significant amount "out of pocket" for annual college costs, and the majority of financial aid continues to come in the form of loans.
-Approximately 66% of bachelor's degree recipients at private colleges in 2009-2010 have college loans to repay, and among this group, the average debt is approximately \$28,000.
-About 56% of students who earned bachelor's degrees in 2009-2010 from public four-year colleges have loans to repay totaling approximately \$28,000.
+Approximately two-thirds of bachelor's degree recipients at private colleges in 2010-2011 have college loans to repay, and among this group, the average debt is approximately \$29.900.
+About 57% of students who earned bachelor's degrees in 2010-2011 from public four-year colleges have loans to repay averaging approximately \$23,800.

 The good news is that college savings plans across the nation have also grown substantially.
-Total assets reached an all-time high of nearly \$170 billion as of June 30, 2011, as reported by the College Savings Plans Network.
-This is a 25.6% increase for the fiscal year.
-The average account size also grew during the period to \$16,959, which is nearly equal to the national average total cost for one year at a four-year public college.
+Total assets reached an all-time high of \$179 billion as of June 30, 2012, as reported by the College Savings Plans Network.
+This is a 7.2% increase for the fiscal year.
+In 2012, there were 11 million college savings plan accounts with an average of \$16,300 per account, which is less than the national average for one year at a four-year public college.

-Statistical information provided is from the College Board's "Trends in College Pricing 2011" and "Trends in Student Aid 2011" for the 2011-2012 academic year.
+Statistical information provided is from the College Board's "Trends in College Pricing 2012" and "Trends in Student Aid 2012" for the 2012-2013 academic year.

-PUBLISHED TUITION, FEES, AND ROOM AND BOARD CHARGES - NATIONAL AVERAGE Four-Year Private College Four-Year Public College Consumer Price Index 2011-2012 Academic Year \$38,589 \$17,131 N/A Change from the previous academic year 4.4% 6.0% 3.6% Average annual percentage increase over the past decade 2.4% 4.1% 2.4% SOURCES: COLLEGE BOARD, BUREAU OF LABOR STATISTICS
+PUBLISHED TUITIO N, FEES, AND ROOM A ND BOARD CHARGES - NATIONAL AVERAGE Four-Year Private College Four-Year Public College Consumer Price Index 2012-2013 Academic Year \$39,518 \$17,860 N/A Change from the previous academic year 4.1% 4.2% 1.9% Average annual percentage increase over the past decade 2.4% 3.8% 2.4% SOURCES: COLLEG E BOARD, BUREAU OF LABOR STATIS STICS, T. ROWE PRICE, COLLEGE SAVI NGS PLANS NETWORK